webpack/webpack.js.org/src/content/configuration/other-options.md

 `[string]`

 List of paths that are managed by a package manager and contain version or hash in their paths so all files are immutable.

+### `buildDependencies`

+`object = {hash boolean = true, timestamp boolean = true}`

+Snapshots for build dependencies when using the persistent cache.

+- `hash`: Compare content hashes to determine invalidation (more expensive, but changes less often).
+- `timestamp`: Compare timestamps to determine invalidation.

+Both `hash` and `timestamp` are optional.

+- `{ hash: true }`: Good for CI caching with a fresh checkout.
+A fresh checkout doesn't keep timestamps so hashes are used.
+- `{ timestamp: true }`: Good for local development caching.
+- `{ timestamp: true, hash: true }`: Good for both cases mentioned above, but has a small performance hit for the initial build since the timestamps are compared first then mismatch hashes are compared which allows cheap check before file need to be read for hash.

+### `module`

+`object = {hash boolean, timestamp boolean}`

+Snapshots for building of modules.

+- `hash`: Compare content hashes to determine invalidation (more expensive, but changes less often).
+- `timestamp`: Compare timestamps to determine invalidation.

+### `resolve`

+`object = {hash boolean, timestamp boolean}`

+Snapshots for resolving of requests.

+- `hash`: Compare content hashes to determine invalidation (more expensive, but changes less often).
+- `timestamp`: Compare timestamps to determine invalidation.

+### `resolveBuildDependencies`

+`object = {hash boolean = true, timestamp boolean = true}`

+Snapshots for resolving of build dependencies when using the persistent cache.

+- `hash`: Compare content hashes to determine invalidation (more expensive, but changes less often).
+- `timestamp`: Compare timestamps to determine invalidation.